 - Grade 3 (severe): Ligament is totally torn or has detached from the bone.
 If the ligament detaches from the bone, it is possible for it to also take a small piece of the bone, which is known as an avulsion fracture.
-Typically, any injuries in this grade category requires medical or surgical care.
+Typically, any injuries in this grade category will require surgery.

 It is possible for what seems like a mild sprain to involve a ligament tear which can result in issues in the long run without surgery.
-If the injury doesn’t resolve on its own within a few days or there is ongoing pain in the wrist, it is critical to see a doctor to avoid lasting problems, such as arthritis.
+If the wrist injury doesn’t resolve on its own within a few days or there is ongoing pain, it is critical to see a hand specialist to avoid long term problems, such as arthritis.

 - Tenderness in the area of the injury